Ellis arrives in town.

 "Nah, not if you're on at five in the morning.
 I wouldn't want to make you late."

 I realised that despite his remarks to his girlfriend, Gordy was eager to go and visit her.
 Perhaps Gordy thought more of the girl than he would admit.
 "I suppose you're right and it'll leave me more cash for tomorrow."

 We left the bar and as we accelerated away on the motorcycle, Gordy raised his hand to a young couple who were making their way towards the public house.
-The boy waved back, but the girl looked away.
+The boy waved back, but the girl ignored him and looked away.

 Gordy shouted back to me.
 "There she is, that's Gloria."

 I glanced back.
-I thought Gloria looked nice, like Gordy said, but she also looked ordinary; not having the same teasing and eye-catching appearance of her younger sister.
+I thought Gloria looked nice like Gordy said, but she also looked ordinary; not having the same teasing and eye-catching appearance as her younger sister.
 Yes, Evelyn looked much better, from the back anyway.